Nexuscrafter/Sneaker-Complex/README.md

 # SneakerComplex

-# Deployed on vercel app
 It contains a collection of a wide range of sneakers along with their pricing.
 The website is entirely mobile responsive
 It has various features implemented like newsletter subscription, social media profile links, about page, services provided and a dedicated customer review section
+It is deployed on vercel app

 ![2024-01-28 (15)](https://github.com/Nexuscrafter/Sneaker-Complex/assets/144047787/47533e33-ceac-44fc-a48d-eacf6c0fd6c5)